ClimbingMachine/Social-LSTM/README.md

 Feel free to change the default parameters from lines 96-106 in main.py.

 ## Current Best Results
+So far, we just test the ETH datasets configured with the same train/val/test structure as Social-STGCNN.

-Please refer to the log file:
+To see the best results for 10 epochs, please refer to the log file:

 ```
 ./saved_models/training_log_20_20_grid_size_enc_size_64.txt